-CBSE has included maths project in their formative and summative classes and the percentage of marks allotted to the projects varies from 10%- 15%.
-The project can in the form of high of thinking skills questions or case studies based.
+CBSE has included Maths projects in their formative and summative classes, and the percentage of marks allotted to the projects varies from 10%- 15%.
+The project can be in the form of high thinking skills questions or case studies based.
 Sometimes the class teacher also accesses the students on the basis of an open book assessment test.

-The advantages underpin the approach to access their students on the basis of maths projects and out-of-school learning.
-This helps students in making real life decisions and acquire mathematical knowledge in a more holistic way that will help it in their career and professional life as well.
+The advantages underpin the approach to access their students on the basis of Maths projects and out-of-school learning.
+This helps students in making real-life decisions and acquiring mathematical knowledge in a more holistic way that will help them in their career and professional life as well.

-Byju’s approach to making the students learn through interactive sessions and videos makes it possible for students to learn in an interactive way.
-We, at Byju’s, delve in continuous research and development to formulate a better way of learning right from the beginning of the early careers of students.
-Byju’s topics are covered in a way so that the students could pick any topic in the videos and learn in an adaptable way.
-We employ the tricks to the student’s mind that will compel the students to answer their own doubts.
-No wonder, Byju’s is the best to instill love for learning Mathematics at early age of the students.
+We approach to make the students learn through interactive sessions, and videos make it possible for students to learn in an interactive way.
+We, at BYJU’S, delve in continuous research and development, to formulate a better way of learning right from the beginning of the early careers of students.
+The topics are covered in a way so that the students could pick any topic in the videos and learn in an adaptable way.
+We employ tricks to the student’s minds that will compel the students to answer their own doubts.